Adalia bipunctata: Description

-Adalia bipunctata is a small Coccinellid that can feature any one of a large selection of red and black forms.
-Some forms are similar to Mulsantina picta, but the two white spots on the head of Adalia (in contrast with a large white region or more than two spots) readily separate it.
+Adalia bipunctata is a small coccinellid that can feature any one of a large selection of red and black forms.
+Some forms are similar to Mulsantina picta, but the two white spots on the head of Adalia, in contrast with a large white region or more than two spots, readily separate it.
 Additionally, Adalia is entirely black on the ventral surface with black legs, which helps rule out any other options.

 The two-spotted ladybird is highly variable in many parts of its native range.
-The most familiar form, form typica with two black spots on a red base, is common throughout.
-A melanistic form that is black with four or six red spots is uncommon, but not rare, while the truly melanistic form purpurea is exceedingly rare.
+The most familiar form, form bipunctata (forma typica) with two black spots on a red base, is common throughout.
+A melanistic form that is black with four or six red spots is uncommon, but not rare, while the truly melanistic form is exceedingly rare.
 In North America the species shows the most variation, with several forms that do not occur elsewhere including a spotless form, a four-banded form, a nine to twelve spotted form, and a "cross-hatched" form.
 In addition, there are intermediate forms such as form annulata, but they occur rarely.